3: Books Terry LIKES or LOVES (That He Has Read From Cover-to-Cover)

 *The Anatomy of Fascism [by Robert O. Paxton]

-*Revolution in Rojava: Democratic Autonomy and Women’s Liberation in Syrian Kurdistan [by Michael Knapp, Anja Flach, and Ercan Ayboga]
+*Revolution in Rojava: Democratic Autonomy and Women’s Liberation in Syrian Kurdistan [by Michael Knapp, Anja Flach, and Ercan Ayboga, translated by Janet Biehl]

 *Your Movie Sucks [a collection of movie reviews by Roger Ebert]